ThunderFly-aerospace/TFRPM01/README.md

   * Short circuit protection on probe connector
   * Input status LED indicator - [optionally visible at daylight](/doc/README.md)
-  * Pass-trough I²C connectors to allow daisy chain of different sensors
+  * Pass-trough I²C connectors to allow a daisy chain of different sensors
-  * Offload flight controller's MCU, by storing the number of counted pulses in internal memory
+  * Offload the flight controller's MCU, by storing the number of counted pulses in internal memory

 ![Bottom view on I2C RPM sensor](doc/img/TFRPM01D_pcb_bot.jpg)

-The 3Pin probe connector is powered from I²C bus trough RC filter which limits current and voltage spikes to sensor probe.
+The 3Pin probe connector is powered from the I²C bus through an RC filter which limits current and voltage spikes to the sensor probe.
-Therefore sensor is resistant to short circuit at the probe connector power.
+Therefore sensor is resistant to short circuits at the probe connector power.

 The two I²C Pixhawk connectors are connected to each other.
-This feature allows easily nesting with other I²C devices to single Pixhawks I²C port.
+This feature allows easy nesting with other I²C devices to a single Pixhawks I²C port.

 ## Connection to the Pixhawk autopilot

-The I²C interface connectors respects the [Pixhawk connector standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf).
+The I²C interface connectors respect the [Pixhawk connector standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf).
 The signal and color coding of the connector and supplied cable are described by following table (ThunderFly color scheme):

 |Signal | Pixhawk Color | ThunderFly color |
 |--------|------------------|---------------------|